-- (1) Scheduling: Hearings shall be scheduled by the City Auditor upon the filing of: - (A) a Panel determination that a Complaint is Actionable; - (B) an Appeal challenging a Panel's dismissal of a Complaint as Baseless; or - (C) a Panel recommendation that a hearing be held to determine if an Accepted Complaint is Frivolous. - (2) Purpose: The purpose of the hearing(s) shall be solely to determine whether: - (A) a violation of this Article occurred, and if so to assess the appropriate sanction; - (B) an Accepted Complaint was erroneously dismissed as Baseless by a Panel; and/or - (C) an Accepted Complaint is Frivolous. - (3) Sworn Testimony: All witness testimony provided to the Board of Ethics shall be under oath. - (4) Responsibility to Establish Facts: The Complainant shall present sufficient facts to establish that it is reasonably certain that a violation of this Article has occurred; a Complainant's failure to establish to a reasonable certainty that a violation of this Article has occurred shall be grounds for dismissal of a Complaint.
-Burden of Proof: Because the burden of showing that a violation of this Article occurred is placed on the Complainant, it is the Complainant that has the obligation to put forth evidence, including testimony, supporting the Complaint.
-The Complainant is required to testify at the hearing unless it the hearing is held to determine if an Accepted Complaint is frivolous.
-A Complainant's failure to testify at a hearing, other than a hearing held to determine frivolity, shall be grounds for dismissal of a Complaint.

-- (5) Representation: The Respondent shall have a right to present a defense.
-Both the Complainant and the Respondent have a right to be represented by legal counsel or another representative. - (d) Open Meetings.
+- (1) Scheduling: Hearings shall be scheduled by the City Auditor upon the filing of: - (A) a Panel determination that a Complaint is Actionable; - (B) an Appeal challenging a Panel's dismissal of a Complaint as Baseless; or - (C) a Panel recommendation that a hearing be held to determine if an Accepted Complaint is Frivolous. - (2) Purpose: The purpose of the hearing(s) shall be solely to determine whether: - (A) a violation of this Article occurred, and if so to assess the appropriate sanction; - (B) an Accepted Complaint was erroneously dismissed as Baseless by a Panel; and/ or - (C) an Accepted Complaint is Frivolous. - (3) Sworn Testimony: All witness testimony provided to the Board of Ethics shall be under oath. - (4) Responsibility to Establish Evidence: The Complainant shall present sufficient evidence to establish that it is reasonably certain that a violation of this Article has occurred; a Complainant's failure to establish to a reasonable certainty that a violation of this Article has occurred shall be grounds for dismissal of a Complaint.
+It is the Complainant that has the obligation to put forth evidence, including testimony, supporting the Complaint.
+The Complainant is required to testify at the hearing unless the hearing is held to determine if an Accepted Complaint is frivolous.
+A Complainant's failure to testify at a hearing, other than a hearing held to determine frivolity, shall be grounds for dismissal of a Complaint. - (5) Representation: The Respondent shall have a right to present a defense.
+Both the Complainant and the Respondent have a right to be represented by legal counsel.

+(d) Open Meetings.
 All meetings and hearings of the Board of Ethics, including Panel deliberations, shall be conducted pursuant to the Texas Open Meetings Act.
 The Board of Ethics may convene in Executive Session (i.e., conduct a closed meeting) as allowed by the Act.
-All final actions of the Board of Ethics shall take place in open session. - (e) Postponement in Certain Instances. - (1) Board: Proceedings may be postponed upon majority vote by the members of the Board of Ethics. - (2) Parties: The Complainant and the Respondent are each entitled to one (1) postponement without cause.
+All final actions of the Board of Ethics shall take place in open session.

+(e) Postponement in Certain Instances.

+- (1) Board: Proceedings may be postponed upon majority vote by the members of the Board of Ethics. - (2) Parties: The Complainant and the Respondent are each entitled to one (1) postponement without cause.
 Additional postponements shall be solely for good cause and at the discretion of the Board of Ethics. - (3) Criminal Proceedings: If a Complaint alleges facts that are involved in a criminal investigation or a criminal proceeding before a grand jury or the courts, the Board of Ethics may, when a majority of its members deem appropriate, postpone any hearing or any appeal concerning the Complaint until after the criminal investigation or criminal proceedings are terminated.